eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ### Ditto Protocol payload (JSON) {#dittoProtocolPayload}

 The Ditto model payload contains the application data, e.g. an updated sensor value or a Thing in JSON representation.
+See
-See the [specification for Things](protocol-specification-things.html) for the schema of a Thing.
+* the [specification for Things](protocol-specification-things.html) for the schema of a Thing.
+* the [specification for Policies](protocol-specification-policies.html) for the schema of a Policy.

 ### Ditto Protocol response {#dittoProtocolResponse}